 Operation and maintenance expenditures for those years of twelve-month operations (1995 - 1998, not including the flood damage repairs of 1996) averaged about \$770,000 per year.
 Annual operation and maintenance expenditures for years of six-month operations average about \$520,000.
 Of these amounts, the Corps estimates that an average of \$300,000 was spent per year on maintenance.
-The BST Associates report (2005) estimates that annual operations and maintenance expenditures will likely need to increase to at least \$424,000 due to deferred maintenance.
+The BST Associates report (2005) estimates that annual operations and maintenance expenditures to at least \$424,000 due to deferred maintenance.58